kaylab78/kayla-backus-portfolio/README.md

 One issue that I faced in this project was correctly using flexbox properties on the elements in the code—particularly on the second and third projects in the My Work section.
 I eventually figured out that I had to put each project in its own div in order to get the projects where I wanted them on the page.
 In addition to practicing flexbox, this reiterated the CSS Box Model for me.
 The items on the page are in their own "boxes."

 In the future, I want to create a pseudo class where when you hover over a project, the image turns from grayscale to color.
 I also want to add shadows to the images on the page.
+I may also have to address the file sizes of the images.
+They appear to be loading slowly, and if I'm going to add more, they all need to be a reasonable file size.

 ## Installation
-In order to access this repository, the user needs to clone it from GitHub using the command git clone git@github.com:kaylab78/kayla-backus-portfolio.git in their command line interface.
+In order to access this repository, the user needs to clone it from GitHub using the command "git clone git@github.com:kaylab78/kayla-backus-portfolio.git" in their command line interface.

 ## Usage
 Click on the menu items at the top of the page to jump to the corresponding section.